 - Temporary Authority Application - If you purchase an existing licensed business, you must apply for temporary authority to operate legally until your own licence has been approved.
 This needs to be filed at least 20 working days before you take over.

 Host Responsibility is being responsible with the serving of alcohol at any venue, licensed premises, special occasion or special event to reduce the problems that can be caused from excessive drinking.

 Below is a set of guidelines that supports this aim.

 As a responsible supplier of alcoholic drinks, you are legally required to ensure that Host Responsibility is followed at all times while alcohol is being served or consumed.

-District Licensing Inspectors together with the Police conduct routine inspections of licensed premises and venues where special licences have been granted to ensure compliance with the requirements of the Sale of Liquor Act 1989 and licence conditions
+Licensing Inspectors together with the Police and combined agencies conduct routine inspections of licensed premises and venues where Special Licences have been granted to ensure compliance with the requirements of the Sale and Supply of Alcohol Act 2012 and licence conditions.

 If you are applying for a licence for a special occasion or a special event you will need to supply adequate information for the application to be processed speedily.
 Application forms, Host Responsibility and Special Licence information sheet guidelines are available from the Council offices at Mangawhai and Dargaville for your assistance.